 Noxious Weed Management Plan

-Town staff, led by the Parks & Recreation Department, has drafted a Noxious Weed Management Plan.
+Town staff, led by the Parks and Recreation Department, has drafted a Noxious Weed Management Plan.
 This plan includes an overview of the Colorado Noxious Weed Act, management options / approaches, implementation of the plan, public education, ongoing program evaluation and species identification and management guide.
 Since weed management codes apply to both public and private lands, the Town solicited and incorporated public input on the draft plan.
 The final management plan was presented and approved by the Weed Advisory Board in its final format on May 19, 2021 and by Town Council on June 1, 2021.
 This plan was approved by Town Council on second reading on July 6, 2021.

 View (PDF) a copy of the final Noxious Weed Management Plan

 Town Municipal Code Update

 According to the Noxious Weed Act, municipal code provisions must address noxious weed management specifically, however, many municipal codes are limited to a height ordinance which serves a fire prevention purpose rather than a noxious weed control function.
 Currently, section 8.12 of the Town’s Municipal Code limits growth of weed height to 12 inches or less.
 It is the responsibility of the property owner to manage weed height on their respective property.
 At this time, the Municipal Code does not specifically address noxious weeds located on properties within Town boundaries, nor does it specifically reference the Colorado Noxious Weed Act.
 Proposed code changes regarding the Colorado Noxious Weed Act were presented and approved by Town Council on first reading on June 1, 2021.
 Council approved the updates to the Municipal Code on second reading on July 6, 2021.